arashemadi/arashemadi/README.md

 <br /><br />
 A little bit more about me:
 - 👨🏻‍💻 I’m currently working at [Scotiabank](https://www.scotiabank.com/careers/en/careers/technology.html) as a Senior Software Developer
+- 👾 Previously, I was working at [Elite Digital](https://elitedigitalagency.com) as a Senior Developer
 - 💡 I’m currently learning FSJS, DS and Algos
 - 🔗 Follow me on 🐦 [Twitter](https://twitter.com/araschem) to learn more about my coding journey!
 - 🌎 To learn more about me, visit [My Website](https://arashemadi.com)